Tibetan Musician / Festival and Musical Director

 Singer songwriter Tenzin Choegyal draws on his Tibetan roots to create original compositions which uniquely express his cultural lineage and the contemporary challenges faced by his people.

-He was born to a nomadic family in southwest Tibet, escaped into Nepal from the Chinese occupation and was raised in the Tibetan refugee community in Dharamsala, India.
-It was there, where His Holiness the Dalai Lama actively encourages his people to preserve their culture through language, religion and arts, Tenzin first began to explore his musical talents.
+Tenzin was born to a nomadic family in Tibet, escaped the Chinese occupation with his family in the early 1970s and was raised in a Tibetan refugee community in Dharamsala, India.
+There, where His Holiness the Dalai Lama actively encourages his people to preserve their culture, Tenzin first began to explore his musical talents.

 The Workshop in Tibetan singing

 Tenzin Choegyal offers a thoroughly enjoyable workshop which explores the Tibetan style of vocal projection and spans a range of techniques unique to his musical lineages.
 He draws his inspirations from the wandering storytellers who performed musical parables and homage songs and shares this knowledge of stories told through songs, while leading participants on a musical journey from the joyous to the contemplative.

 Tenzin will also share his knowledge in Mantra singing – energy-based sounds which produce vibrations within the universe – was revered as a powerful tool for meditation.
 The word “mantra” is derived from two Sanskrit words – man meaning mind and tra meaning “to protect or to free from”.

 Come along prepared to sing your heart out!